redpanda-data/connect/website/docs/components/inputs/about.md

 ## Generating Messages

-Sometimes it's useful to generate data, in which case the most convenient option is the [`bloblang` input][input.bloblang].
+It's possible to generate data with Benthos using the [`generate` input][input.generate], which is also a convenient way to trigger scheduled pipelines.

 import ComponentsByCategory from '@theme/ComponentsByCategory';